sebivenlo/esd-2024-jit-compiler/README.md

 Open in browser for readability: https://github.com/sebivenlo/esd-2024-jit-compiler

 # Welcome to the JIT-Compiler Workshop
+## Docker
 **Important**: Before starting the challenges, we need to create the Docker container that includes all the necessary programming languages and dependencies.

 Click pop-up in VS Code: Folder contains a Dev Container configuration file. **Reopen in container.**.
-See image below
+See image below.
+Missed it?
+Open Command Palette > 'Dev Containers: Reopen in Container'.

 ![Alt text](./project_management/images/install_container.png)